dustin10/VichGeographicalBundle/README.markdown

     </container>

-Next include the services you just defined in your config.yml file.
+Next include the services you just defined in your `config.yml` file.

     # app/config/config.yml
     imports:
         - { resource: "@MyBundle/Resources/config/map.xml" }

-Now in your Twig template you can use render the map using your annotated entity or array of entities.
+Now in your Twig template you can render the map using your annotated entity or array of entities.

 You can include any javascripts the map renderer needs in your `<head>`